 Let's see how it works on extending Windows 7 partition and converting MBR disk to GPT disk.

-Step 1: Launch MiniTool Partition Wizard Free, then click on the partition to be extended (here is partition C) and choose "Extend Partition" from the operations menu.
+- Step 1.
+Launch MiniTool Partition Wizard Free, then click on the partition to be extended (here is partition H) and choose "Extend Partition" from the operations menu.

 I have said at the beginning, large capacity drives are gaining popularity in this day and age, thus how to convert MBR disk to GPT disk without affecting data is a frequently asked issue on the net.
-Check this post to get the reasons.
+Click here to get the reasons.
 Luckily, MiniTool Partition Wizard can do this job well.

 See Disk 2 is successfully changed to GPT disk, and all partitions are still there.